votejainism/jainism-party/README.md

 # The Jainism Party

-To register the Jainism Party with the electoral commission a constitution is required
+To register the Jainism Party with the Electoral Commission a constitution is required

-Links to the constitutions of some already registered parties:-
+Here are some links to the constitutions of some already registered parties:-

 libdems.org.uk/constitution
 somethingnew.org.uk/about/documents/party-constitution